presnick/RunestoneServer/pip/source/Assignments/week6.rst

-                    for ky in d: # now that we know the value of the most common key, go through the keys of the dictionary again if d[ky] == d[most_common]: # for every key that has the same value as the most common one print ky, d[ky] # print the key and its value
+                    for ky in d: # now that we know the value of the most common key, go through the keys of the dictionary again if d[ky] == d[most_common]: # for every key that has the same value as the most common one print ky, d[ky] # print the key and its value return None # because we're just printing, not returning any values in this function!
-                            # note that we do NOT return anything here!
-                            # because we asked to print stuff out

                 # Think further: what would happen if you put a return statement where that print statement is? why wouldn't that work?

 #.
 Define (and call!) a function called ``smallest_value_name`` that **takes a dictionary** with key-value pairs of names and integer values, like this: `` {"Nick": 56, "Paul":73, "Jackie":42} ``, and **returns the name associated with the *lowest integer value**.
 (So in the case of that example dictionary, the function should return `` Jackie ``.)